francescmm/GitQlient/docs/index.md

 The tree view is divided in three different sections:
 * In the center you can find the graphic representation of the repository tree.
-* In the right side, GitQlient displayes information about the local & remote branches, tags, stashes and submodules.
+* In the right side, GitQlient displayes information about the local &amp; remote branches, tags, stashes and submodules.
 * In the left side, GitQlient shows the information about the commit you select in the tree view.
 It will vary depending on if you select the work in progress or a commit.

 1. [The repository graph tree](#graph-view)